CharbelNemnom/Power-MVP-Elite/ConvertTo-VHDX/readme.md

 .\ConvertTo-VHDX.ps1 -SourcePath D:\VHDFolder\ -DestinationPath D:\ -Verbose

 This example converts all VHD in a source path to VHDX in a destination path, and finally set the PhysicalSectorSizeBytes to 4096.
-A converted VHDX file has a physical sector size of 512 Bytes.
-However, when you create a new VHDX file it has a physical sector size of 4K.
+Note: When you create a new VHDX file, it has a physical sector size of 4K by default.
+However, a converted VHDX file has a physical sector size of 512 Bytes.
+This step is very important, because the data storage industry will be transitioning the physical format of hard disk drives from 512-byte sectors to 4,096-byte sectors (also known as 4K or 4KB sectors).
+This transition is driven by several factors.
+These include increases in storage density and reliability.

 Here is a screenshot showing the conversion is completed.

 ![posh-convert-vhd-to-vhdx-04](https://user-images.githubusercontent.com/13448198/36154255-431d3300-10ea-11e8-9fb2-c42613265d85.png)

 ---- Tested environment -----